 The USA - economically overpowering, militarily indispensable, and morally... well, wavering - confronts us with an unpleasant question:

-Friend or economic opponent?
+Friend or economic foe?

 „prisoners dilemma“

 The Trump administration is using tariffs as if they were poker chips.
-For European companies that have long been established on the US market with brands, sales and subsidiaries, this comes as a blow to well-established supply chains.
+For European companies that have long been established in the US market with brands, sales and subsidiaries, this comes as a blow to well-established supply chains.

-Goal: relocate production capacities to the USA.
-And lo and behold – German plants in the south of the USA (VW Chattanooga, TN, BMW Spartanburg, SC, Mercedes Vance, AL) are already waiting in the wings, ready to expand.
+The aim: to relocate production capacities to the USA.
+And lo and behold - German plants in the south of the USA (VW Chattanooga, TN, BMW Spartanburg, SC, Mercedes Vance, AL) are already waiting in the wings, ready to expand.
 Nice coincidence, or rather a German-American strategy?

 The effect: investments are migrating - out of the EU and into the USA.

-The deficit in the manufacturing sector is almost 160 billion euros – and yes, that looks like a pretty unfavorable negotiating position.
+The deficit in the manufacturing sector is almost160 billion euros - and yes, that looks like a pretty unfavorable negotiating position.

 Welcome to the dilemma.